How to raise more money with fewer fundraisers

-One solution is to implement more effective elementary school fundraising ideas so we can raise more money while having to do fewer sales.
+One solution is to actually implement elementary school fundraising ideas that work so we can raise more money while having to do fewer sales.
 No one wants to spend more time than they have to on endless campaigns.

 This sounds way too obvious.
 Of course, everyone would like to be able to have fewer fundraisers.
 But schools don’t seem to be taking the necessary steps.
 Too many groups are unfortunately doing little more than handing out their sales materials and asking their students and parents to help.

 It’s as if the items in the brochure will magically sell themselves and the money will just roll in.
 School sales are like walking zombies.
 There’s little passion or energy being put in.
 Students and their parents are only selling because their being asked to.
 They don’t really understand the why.

 We provide many tools that if utilized can help bring in more money.
 But emails simply go unread.
 Why?
 People don’t have the time.
 It’s a matter of priority.
 We get it.
 Fundraising doesn’t usually make the ‘top 10’ priority list.

 But unfortunately, you reap what you so.
 So what ends up happening?
 The first sale doesn’t go that well so let’s have another one, and so on.

 There are two goals that are at the top of every elementary school sponsor’s list when it comes to planning a sales campaign.